Are you planning a trip to Japan in July?

 Before You Go

-But if you are ok with hot and humid weather, you can enjoy all the summer festivals on offer.
+But if you are ok with hot and humid weather, you can enjoy all the summer festivals.

-The Japanese summer is much better if you either head north, or decide to treat this as a beach holiday.
+The Japanese summer is much better if you head north or treat this as a beach holiday.

 If you choose the latter, the Seto inland sea or the sandy beaches and splendid coral reefs of Okinawa are wonderful.